Shipping Information

 – Bacteria

-Just change filter cartridges every 12 months, and RO membrane every 2-3 years.
+Just replace the filter cartridges every 12 months, and the RO membrane every 2–3 years.

-No, Countertop and most Undersink RO systems run on water pressure.
+No, countertop and most undersink RO systems run on water pressure.
+A minimum of 40 PSI is required for proper operation

-MyAquaFilter Countertop RO systems produce 1 part for pure water for 2.5 parts of waste water.
+Countertop RO systems produce 1 part of purified water for every 2.5 parts of wastewater.